-How to use authentication?¶
+How to use authentication?

-As described in section Authentication in the Open Data Hub, there are two methods to access protected data in the dataset: Bearer Token Login and OAuth2 authentication.
+There are two methods to access protected data in the dataset: Bearer Token Login and OAuth2 authentication.
 Both authentication methods can be used within a browser or from the command line, with only slight differences.

 The Open Data provided by the Open Data Hub can be freely accessed, authentication is meant only for internal use.